AbsaOSS/enceladus/README.md

 ## Plugins

 Standardization and Conformance support plugins that allow executing additional actions any time a checkpoint is created or job status changes.
-In order to write a plugin to Enceladus you need to implement `ControlMetricsPlugin` interfaces and `ControlMetricsPluginFactory` interfaces.
+In order to write a plugin to Enceladus you need to implement the `ControlMetricsPlugin` and `ControlMetricsPluginFactory` interfaces.

 The way it works is like this.
-A plugin factory (a class that overrides `ControlMetricsPluginFactory`) overrides the apply method.
+A plugin factory (a class that implements `ControlMetricsPluginFactory`) overrides the apply method.
 Standardization and Conformance will invoke this method when job starts and provides a configuration that includes all settings from `application.conf` plus settings passed to JVM via `spark-submit`.
 The factory then instantiates a plugin and returns it to the caller.
 If the factory throws an exception the Spark application (Standardization or Conformance) will be stopped.
 If the factory returns `null` an error will be logged by the application, but it will continue to run.

-An Enceladus plugin is invoked each time a job status changes (e.g. from `running` to `succeeded`) or when a checkpoint is created.
-Checkpoint is an Atum (https://github.com/AbsaOSS/atum) concept to ensure accuracy and completeness of data.
+Enceladus plugins are invoked each time a job status changes (e.g. from `running` to `succeeded`) or when a checkpoint is reached.
+A `Checkpoint` is an Atum (https://github.com/AbsaOSS/atum) concept to ensure accuracy and completeness of data.
-A checkpoint is created at the end of Standardization and Conformance, and also after a conformance rule is applied if the rule is configured to create control measurements.
-At this point `onCheckpoint()` callback passing an instance of control measurements is called.
+A checkpoint is created at the end of Standardization and Conformance, and after each conformance rule configured to create control measurements.
+At this point the `onCheckpoint()` callback is called with an instance of control measurements.
 It is up to the plugin to decide what to do at this point.
 All exceptions thrown from a plugin will be logged, but the spark application will continue to run.

 A plugin can be externally developed.
-In this case, in order to use the plugin a plugin jar needs to be supplied to `spark-submit` using `--jars` option.
-Also, plugins can be built-in.
-In order to use a built-in plugin you need to enable them in `application.conf` or pass configuration information directly to `spark-submit`.
+In this case, in order to use the plugin a plugin jar needs to be supplied to `spark-submit` using the `--jars` option.
+You can also use built-in plugins by enabling them in `application.conf` or passing configuration information directly to `spark-submit`.

 ### Control Info Kafka Plugin
 The purpose of this plugin is to send control measurements to a Kafka topic each time a checkpoint is created or job